Frequently Asked Questions

 A: It is being built on the site of the Walden Square Apartments, a successful affordable housing complex in North Cambridge that is owned and operated by WinnCompanies.

-Q: Why is this project being proposed?
+Q: Why was this project proposed?

-Q: How many of the 974 people on the Walden Square wait list are Cambridge residents?
+Q: How many of the people on the Walden Square wait list are Cambridge residents?

 Q: What is the proposed unit mix for this project?